Zabooby/z-startpage/README.md

 - Search websites with custom commands.
 For example, type `s some weird bug` to search StackOverflow for `some weird bug`
 - Wallpaper support through URL with blur and fade effects
 - Terminal window opacity and translucency effects
-- Customizable Fetch UI for fetching browser and system data, including custom image support
+- Customisable Fetch UI for fetching browser and system data, including custom image support
 - Autosuggest and Autocomplete support just like `zsh` and `fish`
 - Cycle through filtered links back and forth
-- Multiple theme support (check all [available themes](./data/themes/))
 - Built-in configuration editor to easily edit and save your configuration

-Please refer to [configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) page for more information.
+Please refer to the [Exalith configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) page for more information.

 ### Built-In Commands